-- 1. No Warrants shall issue, but upon probable cause, - 2. supported by Oath or affirmation, 10 • BLUE TO GOLD LAW ENFORCEMENT TRAINING, LLC - 3. and particularly describing the place to be searched, - 4. and the persons or things to be seized.
+- 1. No Warrants shall issue, but upon probable cause, - 2. supported by Oath or affirmation, - 3. and particularly describing the place to be searched, 4. and the persons or things to be seized.

-Oklahoma Case Examples These cases represent binding authority from Oklahoma, the 10th Circuit, or U.S. Supreme Court.
+California Case Examples These cases represent binding authority from California, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
 The Supreme Court Emphasized the Flexible Nature of the Fourth Amendment's Reasonableness Requirement: "The Fourth Amendment does not require that every search be made pursuant to a warrant.
 It prohibits only 'unreasonable searches and seizures.'
 The relevant test is not the reasonableness of the opportunity to procure a warrant, but the reasonableness of the seizure under all the circumstances.
 The test of reasonableness cannot be fixed by rules [per se]; each case must be decided on its own facts."
 The Supreme Court Clarified That the Assessment of Reasonableness Under the Fourth Amendment Is Based on Specific Case Facts: "The reasonableness of a search is in the first instance a substantive determination to be made by the trial court from the facts and circumstances of the case and in the light of the 'fundamental criteria' laid down by the Fourth Amendment and in opinions of this Court applying that Amendment."
 The Supreme Court Held That the Method of an Officer's Home Entry Is a Factor in Determining the Reasonableness of a Search Under the Fourth Amendment: "Given the longstanding common-law endorsement of the practice of announcement, we have little doubt that the Framers of the Fourth Amendment thought that the method of an officer's entry into a dwelling was among the factors to be considered in assessing the reasonableness of a search or seizure." &lt;sup>1 Coolidge v.
 New Hampshire, 1971 U.S. LEXIS 25 (1971) &lt;sup>2 Ker v.
 California, 10 L. Ed.
 2d 726 (1963) &lt;sup>3 Wilson v.
 Arkansas, 115 S. Ct.
-1914 (1995) Oklahoma Constitution Article II, Section 30 The Oklahoma Constitution has its own search and seizure clause, practically identical in language and intent to the Fourth Amendment.
-Therefore, even though many examples in this book are not from Oklahoma, they are based on interpretations of the Fourth Amendment that I believe are consistent with how Oklahoma state courts would likely interpret the law.
-Still, Oklahoma statutory law and agency policy may be stricter than case law.
-Legal Standard The Oklahoma Constitution's search and seizure clause is best understood in two separate parts: Search and seizure clause:
+1914 (1995) California Constitution Article I, Section 13 The California Constitution has its own search and seizure clause, similar in language and intent to the Fourth Amendment.
+Still, the California Supreme Court has historically interpreted its own constitution to provide more protection than the federal constitution.
+Though this is still true today, the People passed a constitutional amendment that requires California courts to only exclude evidence if doing so would be in line with the Fourth Amendment.
+This amendment has proved instrumental in effective crime control in California.
+At the same time, California officers have taken an oath to defend both the Federal and California Constitutions and should never intentionally disregard state requirements with the mindset that evidence will nevertheless come to trial.
+Legal Standard The California Constitution is best understood in two separate parts: Search and seizure clause:

 - 1. The right of the people to be secure

 - 2. in their persons, houses, papers and effects

-- 3. against unreasonable searches and seizures
+- 3. against unreasonable seizures and searches

-- 4. shall not be violated; and
+- 4. may not be violated; and

 Search warrant clause: